-Thank you for buying this cooker.
-It should give you many years of trouble-free cooking if installed and operated correctly.
+Your cooker should give you many years of trouble-free cooking if installed and operated correctly.
 It is important that you read this section before you start, particularly if you have not used an induction cooker before.

 This appliance is designed for domestic cooking only.
 Using it for any other purpose could invalidate any warranty or liability claim.
 In particular, the oven should NOT be used for heating the kitchen besides invalidating claims this wastes fuel and may overheat the control knobs.